 The brewery decided to open and run its own managed public houses in 1953 and the stock-takers of the Hotels Dpt. formed the base of a larger stocktaking Dpt. headed by Norman Clements.
 The number of Simonds Hotels had reached 35 and there were an additional 5 bar/restaurant/catering outlets.
 Jim Huntsman, Ken Organ and Les Field were all working in the stocktaking department around this time.

 Click HERE for a profile on Ray Rowland and his life working for H&G Simonds Ltd which was contributed by his family.

-In 1954 the Stocktaking Department was dealing with 37 hotels and 8 catering outlets as well as the growing number of managed public houses.
-By the time the merger with Courage occurred at the end of 1959 the brewery estate consisted of 1132 pubs, hotels and restaurants and over 60 off-licences, mostly located throughout the south and west of England and South Wales.
+By 1954 the Stocktaking Department was dealing with 37 hotels and 8 catering outlets as well as the growing number of managed public houses.
+By the time of the merger with Courage at the end of 1959 the brewery estate consisted of 1132 pubs, hotels and restaurants and over 60 off-licences, mostly located throughout the south and west of England and South Wales.
 Many of these were managed establishments requiring not only routine visits from a member of the stocktaking department but also whenever there was a change of manager or a refurbishment of the premises.